alash3al/phoo/README.md

 ```

 #### Wow!, seems `phoo` has a lot of simple flags/configs, is it documented anywhere?
-> just run `phoo serve --help` and enjoy it :), you will find that you can also pass flags via `ENV` vars.
+> just run `phoo serve --help` and enjoy it :), you will find that you can also pass flags via `ENV` vars, and it will automatically read `.env` file in the current working directory.

 Requirements
 ============